Puffing Billy Railway: In popular culture

 Solo One was a TV police drama series produced by Crawford Productions that screened in 1976, filmed and set in Emerald, Victoria, about a local (fictional) policeman dealing with crime in the town, however it was aimed at a younger audience than most Australian TV police dramas.
 It featured Puffing Billy in the opening credits scene as well as being part of most story-lines.

 The ABC children's drama Come Midnight Monday was filmed in and around Belgrave, Emerald & Cockatoo and featuring Puffing Billy locomotive 12A—renamed "Wombat"—as the main character.

 Filming of A Country Practice in the fictional town of Wandin Valley (the towns of Wandin, Wandin North and Wandin East are however 30 km north of Emerald) was moved to Emerald when the show moved to Network 10, and occasionally featured Puffing Billy.

 The 1966 television special The Seekers at Home filmed a segment at Puffing Billy, where The Seekers sing "Morningtown Ride" to a group of children.

 Filming of Round the Twist was in and around Belgrave to Lakeside.

 In 1997, the soap opera Neighbours filmed scenes set on and around the train.
 The characters of Darren Stark and Libby Kennedy lost young Louise Carpenter and chased after the train en route to Belgrave on a motorbike to catch up with her after discovering she had boarded it.

-Line guide

-Regular Puffing Billy services usually only stop at stations shown in bold print at the right.
-Stops at other stations can be made by request.
-Distances are from Southern Cross station.